 3) PIXEL: Build detailed geometry packages for PIXEL.
 One person for 6(3) months, 0.5(0.2) FTE, is the estimated needs for implementation/verification of this task.
 This task may need one extra iteration before finalizing.
 The manpower quoted is for a single iteration.
 Deliverable is a working/accurate geometry package for the detector.

+Institutions responsible: [LBL, MIT, BNL, KSU, other]

-LBL, MIT, otherNote: This effort doesn’t include possible infrastructure move to VMC.
+Note: This effort doesn’t include possible infrastructure move to VMC.
 Additional effort might be needed for such adaptation/move.

 Detector Response Simulators